WhatYouThing/NoFrills/README.md

 - **Key Highlight**: Draws a box over Wither/Blood Keys to make them more visible.
 - **Spirit Bow Highlight**: Highlights the Spirit Bow in F4/M4.
 - **Wish Reminder**: Reminds you to wish when Maxor is enraged while playing as Healer in F7/M7.
+- **Leap Overlay**: Replaces the Spirit Leap/Infinileap menu with a custom version, similar to the Odin mod for 1.8.9.
+- **Leap Message**: Sends a message in party chat when you leap to a teammate.
+Requires the Leap Overlay.

 ### Kuudra